Church of St Teresa

 Head down to the Church of St Teresa

-If you happen to be exploring the ‘hood, or just want to visit religious monuments in Singapore for a change, we highly recommend seeing the Church of St Teresa with your own eyes.
+If you happen to be exploring the ‘hood or want to visit religious monuments in Singapore for a change, we highly recommend seeing the Church of St Teresa with your own eyes.
 After all, it’s surrounded by lots of nature parks, so you’ll truly feel like you’re out of Singapore.

 Address: 510 Kampong Bahru Road, Singapore 099446